cloudify-cosmo/cloudify-dev/guides/pypi-release/README.md

 For example, if you have multiple TOX environments, you may want to set your condition to: `$TOX_ENV = py27` so that a deployment will only happen under the Python2.7 environment and not twice or more.

 ### Add encrypted credentials

-Using Travis CLI run the following commands:
+Using Travis CLI run `travis encrypt` - when prompted, enter the password and press Ctrl-D.
-* `travis encrypt --add deploy.user` - to add username
-* `travis encrypt --add deploy.password` - to add password

-After this, you should see the user & password configurations as encrypted strings.
+Next copy the `secure` key and it's value and place it in `.travis.yml` under `password` key (see reference above).

+You'll need to do this twice, once for Pypi and once for TestPypi.

-NOTE: Travis CLI is a [ruby gem](https://rubygems.org/gems/travis).
+**NOTE:** Travis CLI is a [ruby gem](https://rubygems.org/gems/travis).
 Install it with: `gem install travis`

 ### Config QuickBuild